More Detailed Information about the Legislative Process

 Order of BusinessEach house has an official order of business incorporated into its Standing Rules.
-In the Senate, the order of business for the 2015 Session is as follows:
+In the Senate, the order of business for the 2015 Session was as follows:

-On the Assembly side, the 2015 order of business varies slightly:
+On the Assembly side, the 2015 order of business varied slightly:

 - Roll Call.